Hannalysis/100DaysOfCode/README.md

     //to trigger when the mouse up event was activated dragElement.parentNode.replaceChild(dragElementClone, dragElement);

-I'm starting to feel a bit pressured, as this is the project I intended to show to my mentor next week, and I was expecting to be further along than I am.
+I'm starting to feel a bit pressured, as this is the project I intend to show to my mentor next week, and I was expecting to be further along than I am.
 But I need to realise that this is part of the learning process, I will encounter these struggles, and
 being brave to showcase even unfinished/unoptimised/broken work is still worth doing.

 ------------